The Luftwaffe at Luke

 to some $175 million.

-that have occurred in the basic and AWIC courses have been internal, as flying
+the changes that have occurred in the basic and AWIC courses have been internal,

-hours were contracted.
-Any significant increase or decrease required renegotiation
+as flying hours were contracted.
+Any significant increase or decrease required

-of contracts.
-Sorties and flying hours in the AWIC course have increased by
+renegotiation of contracts.
+Sorties and flying hours in the AWIC course have

-only four in each category since the course's inception in 1969.
-The most
+increased by only four in each category since the course's inception in 1969.

-dramatic change in the basic course was the reduction in flying hours and
+The most dramatic change in the basic course was the reduction in flying hours

-sorties in June 1975.
-Prior to that, changes were made in the types of missions
+and sorties in June 1975.
+Prior to that, changes were made in the types of

-Its participants have fostered international good will through their charitable
+program.
+Its participants have fostered international good will through their

-work.
-A series of soccer games between German student pilots and the Air Force
+charitable work.
+A series of soccer games between German student pilots and

-for the Glendale, Arizona, Boys Club.
-The German pilots also have assisted
+more than $30,000 for the Glendale, Arizona, Boys Club.
+The German pilots

-through the years, a German pilot choral group has been well received at free
+Airlift.
+Also, through the years, a German pilot choral group has been well

 On September 22, 1975, a dedication ceremony was held at Luke in recognition